AhmedAshraf4/stream-lit-object-detection/README.md

    pip install -r requirements.txt
    ```

-3. Download the 5 [YOLOv8 models](https://docs.ultralytics.com/tasks/detect/#models) and put them in the same directory
+3. Download the 5 [YOLOv8 models](https://docs.ultralytics.com/tasks/detect/#models) and put them in the same directory.
    Ensure you have Python installed along with necessary packages like Streamlit, OpenCV, Pillow, and Ultralytics.

 ## Usage